-Vegetable oil on the other hand can be gotten from so many places.
-The term ‘vegetable oil’ is used to express any oil that is gotten from nuts, grains, seeds, and fruits.
-Palm kernels, peanuts, saff flowers, sunflowers, corn, soybeans, and rapseeds are some of the popular ingredients of vegetable oil, and there is a possibility that a blend of any of these ingredients we have mentioned can make up a vegetable oil.
-Crushing vegetables to extract oil is the way vegetable oil is obtained, and the oil is heated using hexane chemical to extract any leftover oil.
+There is a possibility that a blend of any of these ingredients we have mentioned can make up vegetable oil.
+Crushing vegetables to extract oil is how vegetable oil is obtained, and the oil is heated using hexane chemicals to extract any leftover oil.

 Can You Use Olive Oil In Brownies

-Vegetable oil and olive oil have the same measurement as they share same density, but you need to be aware of the advantages and disadvantages that comes with using olive oil in place of vegetable oil when making brownies.
-First, let us take a look at the benefits that come with using olive oil in making brownies.
+Vegetable oil and olive oil have the same measurement as they share the same density.
+Still, you need to be aware of the advantages and disadvantages of using olive oil in place of vegetable oil when making brownies.
+So first, let us take a look at the benefits that come with using olive oil in making brownies.

 Benefits Of Using Olive Oil

-There are few benefits that comes with using olive oil in making brownies, and the first is knowing that olive oil is a healthy oil compared to vegetable oil.
-Olive oil is gotten from one source so that gives you a clear idea of what you are dealing with, and processing olive oil can be done in a more gentle way.
-This means it doesn’t require the use of chemicals but traditional grinding methods in producing the oil.
-The nutritional quality of olive oil is higher than than of vegetable oil, and it is good for the health as it has a high amount of mono unsaturated fat.
+Few benefits come with using olive oil in making brownies, and the first is knowing that olive oil is a healthy oil compared to vegetable oil.
+Second, olive oil is gotten from one source, giving you a clear idea of what you are dealing with, and you can do processing olive oil more gently.
+Third, it means it doesn’t require chemicals but traditional grinding methods in producing the oil.
+Finally, the nutritional quality of olive oil is higher than that of vegetable oil, and it is good for health as it has a high amount of monounsaturated fat.

-You will enjoy all of these benefits when you using olive oil in making brownies instead of vegetable oil, but whatever has a good side have a bad side.
-The next lines will show you the downsides that come with using olive oil instead of vegetable oil in making brownies.
+You will enjoy all of these benefits when using olive oil in making brownies instead of vegetable oil, but whatever has a good side has a bad side.
+The next lines will show you the downsides of using olive oil instead of vegetable oil in making brownies.

 Disadvantages Of Using Olive Oil